 What to head for further afield

-Nuffield Place – 5.4 miles from Wallingford.
-Recently acquired by the National Trust, this is the home of Lord Nuffield, the founder of Morris Motor Cars and one of the most remarkable men of the 20th century.
+Nuffield Place – 5.4 miles from Wallingford was acquired by the National Trust, and was once the home of Lord Nuffield, the founder of Morris Motor Cars and one of the most remarkable men of the 20th century.
+The property is now closed until March 2018

 Ewelme – 4 miles from Wallingford.
 The heart of the charming Chiltern village is a hilltop cluster of 15th-century buildings which include the church, almshouses and a small junior school, said to be oldest in the country.
 These were the charitable works of Alice, Duchess of Suffolk, the grand-daughter of Geoffrey Chaucer of Canterbury Tales fame.
 The churchyard has a further claim to fame as the burial place of Jerome K (Klapka) Jerome, author of Three Men in a Boat.
 Ewelme was once celebrated for the watercress grown in the pretty cress-bed streams which still flow through the village.
 The Watercress Centre, run by the Chiltern Society, opens to visitors.